xbmc/kodi-tv/src/content/article/kodi-matrix-19-1-release/index.md

 **PVR**

-* Fixed: Context menu not accessible in PVR Guide window when using very basic remote to control Kodi
+* Fixed: context menu not accessible in PVR Guide window when using very basic remote to control Kodi
-* Fixed: Client channel name and number not persisted when changed
+* Fixed: client channel name and number not persisted when changed
-* Fixed: Play count and resume position of recordings lost after Kodi restart
+* Fixed: play count and resume position of recordings lost after Kodi restart
-* Fixed: Crash while browsing the EPG when MySQL is used as EPG database
+* Fixed: crash while browsing the EPG when MySQL is used as EPG database
-* Fixed: Next recording on ... label time is not localized in Estuary Timer/Timer rules window
+* Fixed: next recording on ... label time is not localized in Estuary Timer/Timer rules window
-* Fixed: Channel manager does not rename backend channel
+* Fixed: channel manager does not rename backend channel
-* Fixed: Playing archived programme not selected when opening the Guide window
+* Fixed: playing archived programme not selected when opening the Guide window
 * Fixed: GUI not updated on removal/insert/hide/unhide of channel groups
-* Updated: Improved look of PVR windows in Estuary
+* Updated: improved look of PVR windows in Estuary

+**Music Library**

+* Fixed: issue with music from cuesheets where only the first track was being added to the library on rescanning, with the rest being deleted

 **JSON-RPC**